 Expectations Of Lawyers

 Whilst arbitrations are less formal and flexible than court hearings each arbitrator has differing approaches to what a lawyer is to do and how a lawyer is to behave before and after an arbitration.
-The following are my expectations;
+These are my expectations - click here !

 That’s about it.
 I hope this article provides a useful summary of the concept of arbitration and please feel free to contact me at firstname.lastname@example.org if you have queries about arbitration or would like to book a time for me to have a no obligation discussion with you and your opposing colleague about the desirability or suitability of my arbitration services for a particular matter.

-Although splitting orders are made pursuant to Part VIIIB the relevant sections commence with the notion of the s79 order including an order in relation to superannuation interests the view is that splitting orders - if needed - must occur via a private arbitration.
+Although splitting orders are made pursuant to Part VIIIB the relevant sections commence with the notion of the s79 order including an order in relation to superannuation interests the view is that splitting orders may occur via a s13E pr private arbitration

 Proposed amendments the Family Law Rules that are effective 1 April 2016 will assist disclosure processes with subpoena and disclosure obligations being clearer in arbitrations